SpeechInContext/iVector/README.md

 # iVector
-A set of MATLAB scripts to train model for speaker i-vector extraction
+A set of MATLAB scripts to train an i-vector model